 The Dominance and Monopolies Review: Singapore

-Competition law in Singapore is governed by the Competition Act (Chapter 50B) (the Act), and is enforced by the Competition and Consumer Commission of Singapore (CCCS).2 Section 47 of the Act, which came into force on 1 January 2006, prohibits any conduct on the part of one or more undertakings, which is an abuse of a dominant position, in any market in Singapore (the Section 47 Prohibition).
-The CCCS has issued the CCCS Guidelines on the Section 47 Prohibition 2016 (the Section 47 Guidelines),3 which set out further details on its administrative approach to the enforcement of the Section 47 Prohibition.
+Competition law in Singapore is governed by the Competition Act 2004 (Act), and is enforced by the Competition and Consumer Commission of Singapore (CCCS).2 Section 47 of the Act, which came into force on 1 January 2006, prohibits any conduct on the part of one or more undertakings, which is an abuse of a dominant position, in any market in Singapore (Section 47 Prohibition).
+The CCCS has issued the CCCS Guidelines on the Section 47 Prohibition (Section 47 Guidelines),3 which set out further details on its administrative approach to the enforcement of the Section 47 Prohibition.

 Potentially abusive conduct will fall for consideration under Section 47 of the Act where it has (or could potentially have) an effect on any market within Singapore.
 The Section 47 Prohibition requires a dual finding that the undertaking in question holds a dominant position within a relevant market, and that it has engaged in conduct that constitutes an abuse of that position.

 Undertakings in this context include individuals operating as sole proprietorships, as well as companies, partnerships, cooperatives, societies, business chambers, trade associations and non-profit making organisations, regardless of legal and ownership status (foreign or local, government or non-government) and the way in which they are financed.
-Section 33(4) of the Act provides for agreements entered into or any conduct on the part of the Singapore government, statutory bodies or any person acting on their behalf, to be exempted.
+Section 33(4) of the Act provides for agreements entered into or any conduct on the part of the government, statutory bodies or any person acting on their behalf, to be exempted.

 An illustrative list of conduct that could be considered abusive includes: